polyfy/polylith/next-release.md

      You can add your own set of key/value pairs or update the existing, which are then used by Selmer in the `create` command.
 - The `create component`, `create base`, and `create project` commands:
   - If `DIALECT` in `dialect:DIALECT` is set to `cljs`, a `package.json` file will be created.
-  - Suggest the `dialect` argument in the shell, if `cljs` is one of the `:dialects` in workspace.edn.
+  - Suggests the `dialect` argument in the shell, if `cljs` is listed among the `:dialects` in workspace.edn.
   - If `dialect` is not specified, `clj` will be used.
 - The `libs` command:
   - npm dependencies are now included in the list of library dependencies (read from `package.json` files).